 Properly recovering from low blood sugar is just as important as the initial treatment.
 Once your numbers successfully rise above 70 mg/dL, the real recovery process begins.

-Finally, monitor your levels extremely closely for the next 24 hours.
+Finally, monitor your blood sugar levels extremely closely for the next 24 hours.
 Your liver stores remain entirely depleted, so you are highly vulnerable to another sudden crash.

 Why Do I Get Hypoglycemia Repeatedly?

-If you constantly ask yourself, why do I get hypoglycemia?” you definitely need answers.
-Repeated crashes indicate a systemic physical problem that requires proper medical evaluation from your doctor.
+If you constantly ask yourself, “Why do I get hypoglycemia?” you definitely need answers.
+Repeated crashes indicate a systemic physical problem that requires deep medical investigation.

 Frequently Asked Questions